 - Employees from Local Businesses: Local businesses often encourage volunteer service among their employees.
-Reaching out to these groups is a great way to increase your presence in the community as well as start discussions on partnering opportunities and event sponsorships.
+Reaching out to these groups is a great way to increase your presence in the community as well as launch discussions on partnering opportunities and event sponsorships.

 Documents and Resources

-- Volunteers and Interns How-To Guide: This guide includes every aspect of planning—from finding and training volunteers to hiring interns.
+- Volunteers and Interns How-To Guide: This guide includes every aspect of planning — from finding and training volunteers to hiring interns.

-- Sample Volunteer Guide: This guide sets the standard for your school food program by outlining responsibilities and expectations for your volunteers.
+- Sample Volunteer Guide: This guide sets the standard for your school food program by outlining responsibilities and expectations for volunteers.

 - Sample Intern Ad: We suggest posting through food- and school-related departments at local colleges and universities as well as through online job listings.

 From the Blog